SCD-company/gitlab-times/README.md

 GRANT CONNECT ON DATABASE gitlabhq_production TO times;

-GRANT CONNECT ON DATABASE gitlab_time TO times;
+GRANT CONNECT ON SCHEMA gitlab_time TO times;

 GRANT SELECT ON ALL TABLES IN SCHEMA gitlab_time TO times;